One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

-There are dozens of reasons you might be wondering how to learn Korean fast.
+There are plenty of reasons for wanting to know how to study Korean in the most efficient way possible.
 For starters, South Korea has the 11th largest economy in the world.
 In addition, Korean is the 12th highest spoken language with more than 77 million speakers.

 Tip #1: Learn Hangul

 As with any new language, mastering the alphabet is a great way to kickstart your journey to fluency.
+You’re probably trying to figure out how to learn the Korean alphabet.
 While the unfamiliar Hangul characters may seem intimidating at first, the Korean alphabet is not very difficult to learn.

-Unlike other languages which evolved from pictographs, Hangul was purposely invented by King Sejong in 1443 to be as easy as possible for Koreans to learn.
+Unlike other languages that evolved from pictographs, Hangul was purposely invented by King Sejong in 1443 to be as easy as possible for Koreans to learn.
+Yes, a writing system that was designed from the start to be easy to learn!

-Hangul is made up of 24 letters including 14 consonants and 10 vowels.
+Hangul is made up of 24 letters, including 14 consonants and 10 vowels.
 The shapes of the written consonants are based on the shape that the mouth forms when making each sound.
 Vowels are made up of vertical and horizontal lines.
 It’s no exaggeration to say that you could learn Hangul within the next hour or two.
+This goes a long way when it comes to the popular goal of learning the Korean language in 30 days.

 As an added bonus, Hangul is an entirely phonetic language, meaning that it will always sound exactly how it is written.
 In English, more than 60% of words contain silent letters (for example – knee, wrist, daughter, island, etc.).
 Hangul is much more straightforward and easy to master.